 Problem Cause) Remedy Abrasion Long-time operations c wear and reduces the t fork.
 If the measured value is below the wear limit, replace fork.
-Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion Forks are bent out of shoumber of reasons such overloading, glancing by walls and objects, and punevenly.
-Difference in fork tip In Fork length (mm) equal or below 1200 above 1200 h as lows against bicking up load If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may res fatigue crack even thou fork is below the static sfork.
-Therefore, a daily should be done.
-Crack on the fork hee Crack on the fork we gh the stress to strength of the inspection Repair fork by expert.
+Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion ' ' If the measured value exceeds the allowance, replace fork.
+Fatigue Fatigue failure may result from the fatigue crack even though the stress to fork is below the static strength of the fork.
+Therefore, a daily inspection should be done. • Crack on the fork heel. • Crack on the fork weldments.
+Repair fork by expert.
 In case of excessive distortion, replace fork.